Hilary Duff Shares Adorable Videos Of Her Daughter Banks Enjoying Greens & A Snack

-Roughly two hours ago Lizzie McGuire star Hilary Duff took to her Instagram Stories to share a series of video clips of her daughter enjoying a green-stuffed meal.
+Roughly two hours ago Lizzie McGuire star Hilary Duff took to her Instagram stories to share a series of video clips of her daughter enjoying a green-stuffed meal.
 The video clips featured her daughter, Banks, sitting in a highchair with pureed greens smeared all over her and the highchair.
 Little Banks looked to be having a fabulous time enjoying her greens.

-As the video clips progressed Duff’s followers could hear the actress reveal her daughter was enjoying spinach and zucchini.
+As the video clips progressed, Duff’s followers could hear the actress reveal her daughter was enjoying spinach and zucchini.
 She also handed her daughter a few raw green beans to enjoy as well.
 Duff could be heard making jokes about her daughter’s lack of a bib.
 The mother-of-two jested that a bib hardly served a purpose as her daughter always managed to find a way to make a mess.

 One of the video clips featured Hilary backing up as her daughter was clearly not happy with her.
 She apologies to her daughter, while giggling, for making her mad.
 There was also a clip of little Banks spitting a significant amount of her chewed up greens back out into her hand.
 The angle of the camera made it a little unclear as to whether she slung the greens onto the floor or the highchair.
 As the video clips continued, little Banks became more and more covered in smears of chewed up greens as she appeared to be really enjoying her meal.